digitalist/systemdrop/README.md

 ### VirtualBox
 - see `installs/virtualbox.sh`
 - don't forget to add your user to vboxusers group and reboot
+- if you need to r/w access your ext4fs data, you can use virtualbox raw access mode.
+See `installs/virtualbox-raw-access.sh`

 ## 11. Unresolved Issues
 - see `bugs/` directory